alemart/surgescript/docs/tutorials/components.md

 #### Composition over inheritance

-SurgeScript does not support inheritance, a feature found in many object-oriented languages.
+SurgeScript does not support inheritance, a feature found in other object-oriented languages.
 The usage of components is encouraged instead.
 SurgeScript favors composition over inheritance, allowing for greater flexibility when defining in-game objects.